S-E-D-A/SEDA-CV-TextDetection/README.md

 SEDA-CV-TextDetection
 =====================
-This repo will contain the text detection and image processing modules of the project.
+This repo contains the text detection and image processing modules of the project.